Audi 10V turbo tuning

 Okay!
 So Lehmann is probably not the first name you’d think off in the modern day, in terms of VAG performance upgrading.
 Its not so surprising, as Lehmann is a bit of a more hardcore supplier: he is practically the royal supplier to Audi (and somewhat rest of VAG) of race engines, as has been for decades.

-A fresh setup from him is claimed 240 hp.
+A fresh setup from him is claimed at 240 hp.

 I know Rolf Nothelle has had a Quattro on hand since the early days, and is a company still going on VAG youngtimer tuning.

-Looking up old marketing material, package is markted as 240 hp.
+Looking up old marketing material, package is markted as 240 hp, utilizing a 280 degree camshaft.

 Used as a reference in Dave Pollard’s book too, Facebook sometimes surprices; Recently a post was made in the international urquattro group, and I will cite the Superchips info page (physical, not this HTTP stuff).